SDK-Industries/.github/profile/README.md

 **Who are we?**

-🙋‍♀️ We are two developers changing the world
+🙋‍♀️ We are developers changing the world
-🌈 We honor contribution!
 👩‍💻 You can find more information about our projects on [sdkindustries.de](https://sdkindustries.de)

+NEW: Try out our AI based webpage generator.